uf2020/ccxt/Manual.md

 - `market.urls['doc'] / market['urls']['doc'] / $market->urls['doc']`: A single string URL link to original documentation for exchange API on their website or an array of links to docs.

 - `market.version / market['version'] / $market->version`: A string literal containing version identifier for current exchange market API.
-The version is often used in constructing the API URL.
+The ccxt library will append this version string to the API Base URL upon each request.
+You don't have to modify it, unless you are implementing a new exchange API.
 The version identifier is a usually a numeric string starting with a letter 'v' in some cases, like v1.1.
 Do not override it unless you are implementing your own new crypto market class.

 - `market.api / market['api'] / $market->api`: An associative array containing a definition of all API endpoints exposed by a crypto exchange.
 The API definition is used by ccxt to automatically construct callable instance methods for each available endpoint.